Kunull/Writeups/docs/UnderTheWire/Century/Century.md

 &nbsp;

-## Century 8
+## Century 8 -> 9

-> _The password for Century9 is the number of unique entries within the file on the desktop._
+> The password for Century9 is the number of unique entries within the file on the desktop.

 We can use the **Get-Content** cmdlet to display the file content and the pipe it in the following manner to get desired result: